$50,000 Leadership Matching Challenge

-A Shared Commitment to Brehm’s Future
+A Personal Commitment to Brehm’s Future

-Dr. Collins has been part of Brehm since the early days in the 1980s.
-Over the years, he has witnessed firsthand how the right environment can change a student’s confidence, trajectory, and future.
+Dr. Rich Collins has been part of Brehm since the late 1980s.
+For more than four decades, he has seen firsthand how the right environment can transform a student’s trajectory — academically, socially, and personally.

 “I’ve seen how this school changes lives, and I’ve never stopped believing in its mission.
 This felt like the right moment to give back — as a statement of belief in Brehm’s future.”

-Giving Where It’s Needed Most
+Giving Where It’s Needed Most All gifts support a shared, undesignated Brehm Foundation fund.

-Respond to urgent student needs without delay
+Respond to urgent student needs

 Strengthen academic and support programming